Denperidge/facebook-event-aggregator/README.md

 # Sociaalisme

-A Facebook event scraper & aggregator, that displays multiple groups' events in a static website and .ics file.
+A Facebook event scraper & aggregator, that fetches multiple pages' events and exports them to a static website and .ics file, automatically pushing it to Git(Hub Pages).

 ## Structure
-For more in depth or WIP notes, see [dev-notes](dev-notes.md)

-1. `step-1.py` Scrapes the information from Facebook and turns that data into JSON.
-2. `step-2.py` Turns the JSON data into...
-    1. A static website
-    2. A .ical link
-3. `step-3.py` Uploads the data to GitHub Pages

-This is all done locally, as to avoid the login sequence that Facebook asks when this is run from GitHub Actions (presumably due to rate limiting).
-The non-logged in Facebook interface is easier to scrape, presumably due to GraphQL (although that might be incorrect).
+- [app/](tree/main/app/) - All code (Python and otherwise) here
+    - [export/](tree/main/app/scrape_and_parse/) - Everything concerning turning the Event objects into viewable data
+        - [templates/](tree/main/app/export/templates/) - Jinja templates used to render the static website
+        - [to_html.py](tree/main/app/export/to_html.py) - Code that implements the above Jinja templates to create public/index.html
+        - [to_ics.py](tree/main/app/export/to_ics.py) - Code that turns Event objects into (a) .ics file(s)
+    - [scrape_and_parse/](tree/main/app/scrape_and_parse/) - Everything concerning scraping information into JSON & Event objects
+        - [driver.py](tree/main/app/scrape_and_parse/driver.py) - Selenium Driver settings (selected browser, startup args...)
+        - [fb_login.py](tree/main/app/scrape_and_parse/fb_login.py) - Handles logging into Facebook
+        - [locale.py](tree/main/app/scrape_and_parse/locale.py) - Handles converting www.facebook to lang-country.facebook and back
+        - [regex.py](tree/main/app/scrape_and_parse/locale.py) - Includes regex patterns and functions to use them
+        - [scrape_and_parse.py](tree/main/app/scrape_and_parse/locale.py) - Handles the actual scraping & parsing part
+    - [Event.py](tree/main/app/Event.py) - Python Class to handle Events
+    - [main.py](tree/main/app/main.py) - Entrypoint that combines everything into one script
+    - [repo.py](tree/main/app/repo.py) - Handles the upkeep of the repo within public/
+- public/ - Generated at runtime, contains the end result/exported files
+- [requirements.txt](tree/main/requirements.txt) - Python packages that have to be installed

 ## Maintaining
 This application is made to be as platform-agnostic as possible.
 However, the weak link is in the Facebook scraping.
 The parse_* functions in [step-1.py](app/step-1.py) are most likely to need changes.
 So if the application doesn't find any events, look there first.